 Source: Happy Preppers

-You should start out by storing water.
-You’ll need water than you think and you probably won’t be able to store all the water that you need.
+It would be best if you started by storing water.
+You’ll need more water than you think, and you probably won’t be able to store all the water that you need.
 A good water filter like a Big Berky is a great investment!
-This allows you to gather water from outside sources without worrying about any possible contaminants.
+This allows you to gather water from outside sources without worrying about contaminants.

-As always, be careful with water that possibly contaminated with gas or other petroleum products.
+Be careful with water potentially contaminated with gas or other petroleum products.
 Most filters cannot remove this form of contamination from the water.